Green Burial: An affordable and environmentally-friendly alternative death care option

 The Simplicity of a Natural Burial

 Those who opt for a natural burial often seek a simpler, more holistic approach to death care.
-They want simple funeral arrangements that have minimal intervention on the body and provide a lasting green impact on the planet.
+They want simple funeral arrangements that minimally interfere with the body and provide a lasting green impact on the planet.

-There are options for the deceased to be buried with a seedling, allowing a tree to grow from the remains of someone who passed.
-This does seem a wonderful legacy to re-oxygenate our planet and have a long-term memorial arboretum.
+There are options for burying the deceased with a seedling, allowing a tree to grow from the remains of a loved one.
+This seems like a wonderful legacy to re-oxygenate our planet and create a long-term memorial arboretum.

 Cost – Is Natural Burial cheaper?

-According to the NFDA 2022 Cremation & Burial report, a typical traditional funeral, including casket and embalming, costs $7,848, and this is without a cemetery plot fee.
+According to the NFDA Cremation & Burial report, a typical traditional funeral, including a casket and embalming, costs $7,848, excluding a cemetery plot fee.
 Items such as embalming, a casket, a burial vault, and a plot in perpetuity in a designated cemetery are all costly.

-A Green Funeral / Natural Burial is likely to cost in the region of $1,000 to $4,000.
+A Green Funeral / Natural Burial is likely to cost between $1,000 and $4,000.
 However, it can cost less if the family handles all the arrangements to transfer the deceased directly to the green burial site for interment.

 Every year, the U.S. buries 17,000 tons of steel and copper in vaults, 90,000 tons in caskets, 30 million board feet of hardwood, and 1.6 million tons of concrete.
-A natural burial is not as demanding on our resources as fewer resources are consumed.
+A natural burial is less demanding on our resources, as fewer resources are consumed.

-Cremation, which has become more popular over the last decade, requires the resource of gas, so although sometimes considered more environmentally friendly, it is still consuming a natural resource.
+Cremation, which has become more popular over the last decade, requires gas, so although sometimes considered more environmentally friendly, it still consumes a natural resource.

-Green burial also helps to conserve our natural areas and even creates new natural forests and meadows.
+Green burial also helps conserve our natural areas and creates new natural forests and meadows.

 Visit our post on Why Should You Consider a Green Funeral.